xanmankey/BananaEconomics/README.md

 ##### History
   The History function returns the purchases table for the user to view their previous transactions.
 ##### Portfolio
   The Portfolio function returns the users current stock index, total cash, total loans (which will be discussed below) on GET, and notifies you whether a stock has gone up or down from your original purchasing point based on color scheme (red = loss, green = profit).
-I also added a liquidate button, for those who want to cash in their earnings (DOES SELL ALL WORK WITH HISTORY?
-I DON'T THINK IT DOES, I NEED TO GET HISTORY WORKING IN GENERAL).
+I also added a liquidate button, for those who want to cash in their earnings.

 #### New Functionality
 ##### Delete User